Rails-Designer/perron-site/app/content/resources/statichost.md

 order: 1
 ---

 This snippet adds a configuration file for [Statichost](https://statichost.eu/) deployments.
 The `statichost.yml` file defines how your site should be built and deployed on Statichost.
-It specifies the Ruby container image, a custom build command, and sets the output directory.
+It specifies the Ruby container image, a custom build command and sets the output directory.

 > [!TIP]
 > Use `PERRONSITE` on check out to get 50% off for three months